Summer in the Tetons - with Bret Edge & Jason Hatfield

 Limited to 10 participants (10 spots available)

-$895/person (Does not include lodging, meals or transportation)
+$995/person (Does not include lodging, meals or transportation)

-Click here to register
+Click here to register for this workshop

 Bret Edge Photography is fully permitted and insured to conduct photography workshops within Arches National Park, Canyonlands National Park, Hovenweep National Monument, Natural Bridges National Monument, Dead Horse Point State Park and the lands administered by the Bureau of Land Management (BLM) - Moab Office.